-- 1. Advise PRO of wording of broadcast being issued (if not already aware) - Request VTS to make advisory broadcasts on VHF 16 of the race status and to append this wording on their half hourly traffic broadcasts Seek information about their readiness and/or deployment.
+- 1. Advise PRO of wording of broadcast being issued (if not already aware) - 2.
+Request VTS to make advisory broadcasts on VHF 16 of the race status and to append this wording on their half hourly traffic broadcasts 2.
 Confer with EC Weather Professional (1- - 3.
 Contact MCTS Victoria to have a general broadcast made on VHF 16: "<insert which race(s)> Race has been ABANDONDED due to <insert the reason why be specific>.
 All affected yachts are to report their intentions for seeking a safe haven as soon as possible on VHF 26." - 4.
-Contact rounding marks boats to determine if they can assist in ensuring that the fleet makes safe haven - 5.
-Advise, via JRCC Victoria, the USCG (206-217-6152) of the situation, and that a Force Majeure situation exists and yachts may be seeking safe havens on the Olympic Peninsula - Advise the mark boats at Swiftsure Bank, Neah Bay, and Clallam Bay that they may wish to seek safe haven - operations contact boats which have not been heard from using the boats' mobile or satellite phone, and if necessary by contacting them using DSC on VHF - 3.
-Begin logging racers' reported intentions & ETAs and request that they report when they have reached a safe haven - 4.
-Continue to monitor weather conditions - 5.
-Ensure JRCC Victoria is aware of any yachts that have lost radio contact and cannot be contacted by their mobile phone, are in trouble, or are overdue.
+Contact rounding marks boats to determine if they can assist in ensuring that the fleet makes safe haven. - 5.
+Advise, via JRCC Victoria, the USCG (206-217-6152) of the situation, and that a Force Majeure situation exists and yachts may be seeking safe havens on the Olympic Peninsula. - 6.
+Advise the mark boats at Neah Bay that they may wish to seek safe haven. - 7.
+Contact boats which have not been heard from using the boats' mobile or satellite phone, and if necessary, by contacting them using DSC on VHF. - 8.
+Begin logging racers' reported intentions & ETAs and request that they report when they have reached a safe haven. - 9.
+Continue to monitor weather conditions Ensure JRCC Victoria is aware of any yachts that have lost radio contact and cannot be contacted by their mobile phone, are in trouble, or are overdue.
 Their SPOT transponder or AIS (the Registration System indicates whether or not boats have AIS) may provide information about their last reported position.

 - Advise the JRCC Victoria of the race status and confer on the SAR resource status.
 Seek information about their readiness and/or deployment. - Confer with EC Weather Professional (1-888-292-2222) as needed - 3.
 Determine which races are to be abandoned - 4.
-Inform the Swiftsure Event Chair (who will advise RVYC Commodore) of the situation - Have Swiftsure Event Chair brief Media Lead so a news release can be issued, a notice can be put on the home page of the Swiftsure website and on the Race Tracker system.
+Inform the Swiftsure Event Chair (who will advise RVYC Commodore) of the situation - 5.
+Have Swiftsure Event Chair brief Media Lead so a news release can be issued, a notice can be put on the home page of the Swiftsure website and on the Race Tracker system.